Top 10 Codes and Ciphers

 The need to conceal the meaning of important messages has existed for thousands of years.
 Over time, people have found increasingly complex ways of encoding their messages as the simpler ways are decoded with greater ease.
 Contrary to layman-speak, codes and ciphers are not synonymous.
 A code is where each word in a message is replaced with a code word or symbol, whereas a cipher is where each letter in a message is replaced with a cipher letter or symbol.
 In fact, when most people say “code,” they are actually referring to ciphers.
 Ancient scripts and languages have been understood using decoding and deciphering techniques, most famously the Rosetta Stone of Ancient Egypt.
 In fact, codes and ciphers have determined the outcome of politics and wars throughout history.
 There are thousands of types of hidden messages, but here we look at only ten as an overview.
 Several have examples for you to test yourself with.

-Steganography is more ancient than codes and ciphers, and is the art of hidden writing.
+Steganography is more ancient than codes and ciphers and is the art of hidden writing.
 For example, a message might be written on paper, coated with wax, and swallowed to conceal it, only to be regurgitated later.
 Another way is to tattoo the message on the shaved head of a messenger and wait for the hair to regrow to cover up the ink.
 The best stenography uses innocent everyday objects to carry messages.
-A once-popular technique in England was to use a newspaper with tiny dots under letters on the front page indicating which ones should be read to spell out the message.
-Some people would spell out a message using the first letter of every word, or use invisible ink.
+In England, a once-popular technique was to use a newspaper with tiny dots under letters on the front page indicating which ones should be read to spell out the message.
+Some people would spell out a message using the first letter of every word or use invisible ink.
 Rival countries have shrunk writing down so that an entire page of text becomes the size of a pixel which is easily missed by prying eyes.
 Steganography is best used in conjunction with a code or cipher, as a hidden message always carries the risk of being found.

 Despite its name, Morse code is not a code but a cipher.
 Each letter of the alphabet, the digits 0-9, and certain punctuation symbols, are replaced by a sequence of short and long beeps, often called “dots and dashes.”
 A becomes “•-“, B becomes “-•••” and so on.
 Unlike most other ciphers, it is not used to conceal messages.
 Morse code was of great use with the invention of Samuel Morse’s telegraph, which was the first widely-used electric means of sending messages long-distance.
 It involved laying a long wire between places and running an electric current down the wire.
 The electric current could be detected by a receiver many kilometers away, and dots and dashes were simulated by turning the current on and off.
-The telegraph revolutionized media, allowing events in one country to be immediately reported in another, and it changed the nature of warfare by allowing instantaneous communication with troops a long distance away. •–• •- •-• •- -••• • •-•• •-•• ••- —
+The telegraph revolutionized media, allowing events in one country to be immediately reported in another.
+It changed the nature of warfare by allowing instantaneous communication with troops a long distance away. •–• •- •-• •- -••• • •-•• •-•• ••- —

-The Enigma code, which was a very sophisticated cipher, was used during the Second World War by the Germans.
+The Enigma code, a very sophisticated cipher, was used during the Second World War by the Germans.
 It involved an Enigma machine, similar to a typewriter, where pressing a letter would make the cipher letter light up on a screen.
 The Enigma machine involved several wheels which connected letters with wires, determining which cipher letter would light up.
 All Enigma machines were identical, and knowing the initial configuration of the wheels inside was the key to enciphering messages.
 To make things harder, each wheel would rotate after a certain number of letters were typed, so the cipher was continuously changing within a message.
 German commanders had Enigma machines and would be issued lists of the initial wheel configuration to use for each day so that all the Germans used the same one and could decipher each other’s messages.
-Even when the Allies procured a copy of the Enigma machine they could not decipher anything, as there were over one hundred trillion possible wheel configurations to check.
+Even when the Allies procured a copy of the Enigma machine, they could not decipher anything, as there were over one hundred trillion possible wheel configurations to check.
 The Enigma code was broken by Polish ingenuity and perfected by the British using geniuses and computers.
-Knowledge of the German communications gave the Allies a vital advantage in the War, and from breaking the Enigma code, the ancestor of modern computers was born.
+Knowledge of German communications gave the Allies a vital advantage in the war, and from breaking the Enigma code, the ancestor of modern computers was born.